kencormack/pistar-lastqso/README.md

       that any changes you make to pi-star's config via the GUI will also bounce the services, when your changes are saved.

-      The last line shows a dashed line in normal operatation mode, when watching the live log.
+      The last line shows a dashed line in normal operation mode, when watching the live log.
 However, when the -r|--replay option is specified, a simple reminder appears to indicate that the program is running in "replay mode".